 Study Time Estimates

 You are probably wondering how much time you should allocate in your schedule for studying in one online course.
 Expect to put in about 12 hours of online and off-line study on a weekly basis for each three credit hour course over a regular 15-week semester.
+Summer course are more accelerated and require additional study time.

 Communicating with Your Instructor